 Smoky Mountain Southern Fried Green Tomato Recipe is the perfect solution to all the extra tomatoes from your garden.
 The HeySmokies.com culinary crew love nothing better than this tangy, savory, delicious fried dish.
 Here in the Smoky Mountain region we are blessed with some of the most amazing tomatoes in the world.
 Our neighbors to the north in Grainger County grow world renowned tomatoes and if we ever run low in our garden we hit the road to the tomato capital of the South.
-Once a year the Grainger County Tomato Festival is held the last weekend of July.
+Once a year the Grainger County Tomato Festival is held late in July.
 This event is considered one of the ten best festivals in the state and a lot of fun for the entire family.

 Smoky Mountain Southern Fried Green Tomato Recipe: